MichaelCurrin/dev-cheatsheets/cheatsheets/ci-cd/github-actions/triggers.md

 ## Trigger on a tag or release

-I haven't used release yet but it is popular from looking at other projects and I cover this in other recipes in the [workflows](workflows/) section.

-Published could be safer to use - as a created release is not published yet.
+Published could be safer to use - as a created release is for not published yet.

 ```yaml
 on: